4d/docs/docs/Project/architecture.md

 ---
 id: architecture
-title: Architecture of a 4D project
+title: Architecture of a project
 ---

-A 4D project is made of several folders and files, stored within a single parent database folder (package folder).
+A 4D project is made of several folders and files, stored within a single parent application folder (package folder).
 For example:

 - MyProject
 	- Components
 	- Data
 		- Logs
 		- Settings
 	- Documentation